 Interesting Geological Wonder Close to Modena and Maranello

 Since I’ve had the opportunity to live in Modena for the past few years, I’ve been discovering things that might not be normally suggested to tourists because Italy really has too much to offer!
 Many interesting wonders are left out of the recommendations, but still deserve a visit, especially if one happens to be nearby.
 This is how I discovered these so-called “Salse di Nirano” in Fiorano Modenese, a beautiful town very close to Modena and Maranello.

 Nowadays, many pathways have been built around the park so that this wonder is kept well protected and is available for everyone.
 In fact, it remains an ideal place for a nice walk or to do some jogging and cycling if you are athletic.
 Information boards, in both English and Italian are located along the walkways and give a great explanation of the phenomenon.
 There are publications in braille as well.

 One of the pathways, the wooden one which starts at the main entrance and ends at the roundabout, is accessible for wheelchair access.
 Let me say though that these pathways, in my opinion, have not been placed in the best location because they don’t allow the visitors to go close enough to observe the gurgling which is even more curious, especially for kids and children.

 Car parking is available at the entrance of the “Riserva Naturale regionale delle Salse Di Nirano” (Salse di Nirano Regional Nature Reserve) and with just a few minutes’ walk from there, you will reach the volcanos area.
 But if you don’t want to walk, you can reach the main entrance by car.
 This is actually one of the reasons why you want to make a quick visit while in Modena or Maranello, especially if travelling with children.

 For your information there is also a nice restaurant at the foot of the volcanoes: “Da Guido” which I have tried several times, which serves good typical Modenese food.
-They offer various set menus for different reasonable prices ranging from €13.00 to €18.00, drinks not included.
+They offer various set menus for different reasonable prices ranging from €18.00 to €22.00, drinks not included.
 If not the Da Guido Restaurant, there are several other restaurants in Fiorano Modenese town which I highly recommend you try because eating off the path in Modena or anywhere else in the world is always a good idea since it means genuine typical food.

-| Read Also: Top 6 things in Modena
+| Read Also: Top 7 things in Modena

 As it is not so far from Maranello or Modena, I highly recommend that you visit it during your trip to the Ferrari Museum in Maranello, during your traditional balsamic vinegar tour or your food tour in Modena, because it is very rare to see such an unusual phenomenon and landscape.
 It is one of my favourites in Modena!
 Remember that you could easily get your shoes dirty because the mud is flowing everywhere, which makes the ground humid in some places.
 Since the wooden pathway ends at a certain point, you have to walk forward directly on the field.
 Avoid during the rainy days.